 Gentle, appropriate cleaners

-Do not use household cleaners, abrasives, or bleach on a squash court floor or walls, as they can damage finishes and the wood or panel surfaces.
-Use products recommended by your floor installer, or a mild sports-specific detergent.
-A little mild dish soap in water can work for spot-cleaning in a pinch, but specialized products are more effective and leave no residue.
+Do not use household cleaners, abrasives, or bleach, which damage finishes and surfaces.
+Use products recommended by your floor installer or a mild sports-specific detergent (a little mild dish soap works for spot-cleaning in a pinch).
+Never wax a squash floor or apply a silicone-based polish; squash floors are deliberately matte and slightly absorbent for traction and true ball bounce.

 Maintain the right environment